-Like so many Western intellectuals who have bought into the dominant materialistic origins myth, Chirot shies away from the evidence of a DIRECT causal link between 2th century atrocities and Darwin’s theory.
+Like so many Western intellectuals who have bought into the dominant materialistic origins myth, Chirot shies away from the evidence of a DIRECT causal link between 20th century atrocities and Darwin’s theory.
 Of course Chirot would NOT want anyone using his material and logically connecting the dots from the Holocaust or the Gulag back to Darwin...
 Even if that is where much of the evidence points...
 Perhaps this is a situation confirming a quip made long ago by CS Lewis in one of his Narnia novels: "Now the trouble about trying to make yourself stupider than you really are is that you very often succeed."
 (Magician's Nephew)

 Oddly enough, Aleksandr Solzhenitsyn, the Russian novelist, Nobel Prize winner and Gulag survivor, after many years of reflection on the horrors and millions of deaths produced by 60 years of communism in Russia, in his Templeton address made a revealing comment regarding the gut-wrenching WHY? question (1983):